Beth Ami Temple Introduces New Clergy

 Rose Law Group Names Laura Bianchi Director of Its Expanding Cannabis Department

-Scottsdale based Rose Law Group is proud to announce Partner Laura Bianchi has been named Director of its Cannabis Department.
+Scottsdale based Rose Law Group is proud to announce Partner Laura Bianchi has been named Director of its Cannabis Department, as well as a partnership with cannabis research group iSum, author of posts like this one on marijuana decarboxylation.

 As an integral part of Rose Law Group’s Cannabis Department since 2010, Bianchi continues to provide comprehensive legal advice, guidance and assistance in various realms of the legal cannabis industry.
 Bianchi has a wide range of experience in business consulting, application preparation, drafting, site selection, procurement, and all stages of the Arizona Department of Health Services Medical Marijuana Program and other legally implemented medical and adult use programs.